 After the first citation, a shorter form is used in subsequent notes:

 Genovese, Roll, Jordan, Roll, 25.

 For sources such as archival material, an acronym may be used after the first citation:

 Archivo General de Indias, Seville, Spain (hereafter AGI).

 Citation of online sources

-Because the LHR is published in an on-line edition as well as in print, any citations to sources that are intemet-available should be included in URL format as well as in standard citation format.
+Because the LHR is published in an on-line edition as well as in print, any citations to sources that are intemet-available can be included in URL format as well as in standard citation format.
 The on-line edition displays URLs as live links, which permits online readers one-click transfer to the source itself.
-Citations of this nature must provide the full site address and the specific source location within the site.
+Citations of this nature must provide the full site address and the specific source location within the site, as well as the date accessed.
 Where the site itself includes "how to cite" instructions, follow those instructions, with particular reference to Chicago Manual of Style settings.
-The following is an example of citation of an intemet-available article according to the Chicago Manual style:

-Tables/Figures should be prepared and supplied as an electronic me.
-All tables/figures in a manuscript can appear sequentially in one electronic "tables” or “figures" me.
+Images/Tables/Figures should be prepared and supplied as a separate Microsoft Word file.
+All images/tables/figures in a manuscript can appear sequentially in one electronic “Images,” “tables” or “figures” file.
 The table should be formatted so that it appears as the author expects it to look in print: columns should be aligned correctly, the heads and subheads clearly set over the appropriate columns.
-[Double-spacing is not required} The electronic "tables" or "figures" file is the compositor's data source and should be formatted as simply as possible.
-Authors should concentrate on ensuring that the electronic file contains all the words and numbers in each table/figure, and in the appropriate sequence, rather than attempt to "lock" the formatting themselves.
+Double-spacing is not required for images, tables and figures.